 The Thin Line Between Success and Failure: What Sidney Crosby's 2016 Stanley Cup Can Teach Lawyers

 In 2015, Sidney Crosby was going through the worst slump of his career.
 He had 15 points in 23 games and instead of being in his usual top 5 spot among the NHL scoring leaders, was ranked somewhere in the hundreds.
 Sports writers started to write him off as going through an inevitable decline that happens with age and following injuries.
 Other sports reporters were saying that the Penguins should trade him while he still had some value.
-Advanced stats sports reporters (I love advanced stats) were showing charts that demonstrated that his decline could actually be explained by a steady decline that had started years earlier and the decline was simply proceeding as expected.
+Advanced stats reporters (I love advanced stats) were showing charts that demonstrated that his decline could actually be explained by a steady decline that had started years earlier and the decline was simply proceeding as expected.
 Then the calendar year changed.
 In 2016, Crosby broke out of his slump and went on a tear.
-He finished the year third in NHL scoring and then won the Stanley Cup and Conn Smythe trophy as the most valuable player in the NHL playoffs.
+He finished the year third in NHL scoring and then won the Stanley Cup and the Conn Smythe trophy as the most valuable player in the NHL playoffs.
 Two months later, he won MVP of the World Cup of Hockey while leading Canada to a gold medal.
 How could the people who had written him off have been so wrong?
 And what does this have to do with lawyers?

 In my view the people who had written off Sidney Crosby were not exactly wrong.
-I always thought Sidney Crosby described it best himself in his article ´It´s ok to doubt me: sometimes I even doubt myself:
+I always thought Sidney Crosby described it best himself in his article ‘it´s ok to doubt me: sometimes I even doubt myself:

 I won´t rest on my laurels.
 I just can´t.
 Winning is special.
-If last season taught me anything, it was how thin the line is between being "washed up" and lifting the Stanley Cup.
+If last season taught me anything, it was how thin the line is between being ‘washed up’ and lifting the Stanley Cup.

 The truth is that the line between being washed up and a Stanley Cup champion and MVP is thin.
 The sports writers who had written Crosby off were not wrong as much as they were unaware how much small changes in circumstances could greatly impact his outcomes.

-There are a small number of law students that are legal superstars from the outset and end up doing amazing things like Supreme Court clerkships and there are a small number of law students who probably do not belong in law school to begin with and really struggle.
-For everyone else, the vast majority of law students, it is my view that success and failure rests on a razor´s edge.
+There are a small number of law students that are legal superstars from the outset and up doing amazing things like Supreme Court clerkships and there are a small number of law students who probably do not belong in law school to begin with and really struggle.
+For everyone else, the vast majority of law students, it is my view that success and failure teeters on a razor´s edge.

-Ask anybody who has been through, for example, the in-firm interview process for the Bay Street firms how much luck is involved.
+Ask anybody who has been through, for example, the on-campus interview and in-firm process for the Bay Street firms how much luck is involved.
 A bad night´s sleep or a disconnect with one of the many people you interview with can be the difference between a high-paying job and unemployment.
 One of the elements of the in-firm interview process on Bay Street that causes so much stress is because it is obvious to all the law students that everyone who got in-firm interviews has enough merit to get the job, but not everyone will get a job.
 The process is almost diabolical in the sense that it generates winners and losers for what are usually the most random reasons.

 In my own experience, I often think of how I felt when I started my own criminal law firm.
 I was in a very fragile state at the time.
 I was determined to try going out on my own, but I was also full of fear.
 I was on the receiving end of a lot of discouragement from people telling me I could never make any money practicing criminal law, especially from the older generation, including many lawyers.
 I felt like a scared kid much more than I felt like a confident young lawyer.